dansmyers/AncientAlgorithms/5-Finalize/README.md

 ## Lessons learned

 For your final element, write a one- to two-page summary talking about what you learned during this process.
 This is a reflection of your thoughts, so it should be written by you, without using any tools.
-You’re free to write your own thoughts, but some things you might want to consider include:
+You’re free to write whatever you think is relevant, but some things you might want to consider include:

 - What were your previous experiences working with AI tools?